 UPDATE: As of May 30, the books are listed at Amazon.com – current edition, kindle and paperback.

-There will be another Soami Ji book by the end of the year.
+There will be other Soami Ji books in this series.
 We’ll let you know through this blog in the usual way.

 The opening to Saar Bachan Prose by Shiv Dayal Singh – very powerful!